-Demolition work must comply with Australian Standard AS 2601 - 2001: The demolition of structures.
-In most circumstances demolition of a structure requires development consent or a complying development certificate.
-Applicants need to enquire to Council as to whether and what type of approval is needed.
-Where a development application is required Council will apply conditions to ensure asbestos is safely managed.
+Demolition work is classified as high-risk construction work in the NSW Work Health and Safety Regulation 2011 and demolition licenses are required for some demolition work.
+The Demolition work code of practice 2015 provides practical guidance on how to manage the risks associated with the demolition of buildings and structures.
+In most circumstances, demolition of a structure requires development consent or a complying development certificate.
+Applicants need to enquire to Council as to whether and what type of approval is required.
+Where a development application is required, Council's standard conditions need to be applied to ensure that asbestos is safely managed.
 Council's conditions for development consent are referred to in section 9.6.

-A wide range of development, including residential, industrial and commercial development, can be approved for demolition as complying development under the Demolition Code of the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008.
-The Environmental Planning and Assessment Regulation 2000 provides mandatory conditions for complying development certificate applications.
+A wide range of development, including residential, industrial, and commercial development, can be approved for demolition as complying development under the Demolition Code of the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 and the Environmental Planning and Assessment Regulation 2000 provides mandatory conditions for complying development certificate applications.